 You’ve got the perfect idea for a website and its the one you’ve been waiting your whole life to come up with.
 It’s good and you are going to be a superstar.
 You know this ever so perfect idea needs a killer website to make it come to life.
 Not just any website, but a good one that will quickly and beautifully illustrate your concept and why the world must embrace it.
 You go on the Internet hunting for the perfect WordPress theme and finally find the most amazing multipurpose WordPress theme.

 You are off to a great start.
 You are your new theme are going to do fabulous things together.
 How could you not?
-After all it comes with a bazillion options and the demo looks just perfect.
+After all, it comes with a bazillion options and the demo looks just perfect.
 Sadly, it’s not going to be at all successful like you think.
 Why?
-Because you’re going backwards.
+Because you’re going backward.
 You’re jumping way ahead in the process.
 Jumping ahead, what?
 I know you think I’m wrong.
-You have to have a theme to start working with right?
+Do you have to have a theme to start working with right?
 NO!
 A WordPress theme is not the starting point.
 A theme is simply a means by which you can reach your final destination.

 First Impressions are Critical

 In many website visits, your home page creates the first impression.
 It immediately begins to tell your story and allows you to connect with visitors.
 You need to make sure your home page is welcoming, professional looking, builds trust, answers questions, and provides clear direction.